 - Concrete tile bathroom floor and walls.
 Say hello to our most popular stock concrete tile pattern – Philadelphia.
 Here’s a piece of trivia.
 Our customer in London designed this tile in the colors which you see.
 Once we saw her completed project by Drummonds UK, it took no time to realize we needed to include this turquoise concrete tile bathroom floor option as a fixed piece in our MeaLu Collection.

 - White subway tiles.
 These classy pieces contrast against the vibrant colors of the Philadephia pattern.
 Indeed, I do not believe there is a better choice for this Victorian-style bathroom.
 (We also make white-glazed Saltillo tile flooring!)

 - Metallics.
 As you scroll through the images, notice the use of metallics and glass.
 For example, check out the chrome shower and bath hardware.
-Similarly, consider how the glass shower walls and large mirror create a sense of lightness amidst bold bathroom decor.
+Similarly, consider how the glass shower walls and large mirrors create a sense of lightness amidst bold bathroom decor.

 - Finally, the chrome bathtub is a splendid statement of industrial and delicate.